digitaldreams/laravel-seo-tools/README.md

             ]);
            }
 ```
+Do not make your controller dirty.
+Do not worry [follow this instruction](https://github.com/digitaldreams/laravel-seo-tools/wiki/Setup-Meta-Tag-save-in-background)

 07. Finally display tags into your layouts header by this custom blade tag
 ```php
    @seoTags()
 ```

 Now visit **/seo/dashboard** from your browser to see seo dashboard and settings

 ### Easy to use ###